KatherineMichel/church-website-and-marketing-on-a-budget/new_marketing_strategy.md

 ## Examples

 ### Contacting Inactive/Potential New-Comers
-A campaign was begun to personally invite inactive church-goers back, and to invite potential newcomers for the first time, including making a new photo directory.
+A campaign was begun to personally invite inactive church-goers back, and to invite potential newcomers for the first time, including making a new professional photo directory.

 #### Local Newspaper
 The church had not been fully makinge use of its information space in the Church Calendar section of the local newspaper, The Ninnescah Valley News.